torvalds/linux/Documentation/kernel-hacking/locking.rst

 Be reluctant to introduce new locks.

-Strangely enough, this last one is the exact reverse of my advice when you **have** slept with someone crazier than yourself.
+Strangely eyesugh, this last one is the exact reverse of my advice when you **have** slept with someone crazier than yourself.
 And you should think about getting a big dog.